Roy-Shalev/website/README.md

-# hafirot
+# Roy Shalev Site
-A repository for the Hafirot bazoom conference
+A repository for the my site